Gum Recession and Perimenopause: The Hormonal Connection Many Women Miss

 I want to start with my own story here — because oftentimes you have to find the answers yourself.

-For almost three years, I was terrified I was going to lose my teeth.
-Not because I wasn't trying.
-I was trying everything — dragon's blood powder on my gums, black seed oil swishes, coconut oil pulling, ozonated oil, hydroxyapatite toothpaste, oral probiotics, xylitol gum, a Sonicare toothbrush, zero sugar, cell salts, magnesium, cod liver oil, and a host of other supplements.
+I threw everything at it — dragon's blood powder on my gums, black seed oil swishes, coconut oil pulling, ozonated oil, hydroxyapatite toothpaste, oral probiotics, xylitol gum, red light device, Sonicare toothbrush, zero sugar, cell salts, magnesium, cod liver oil, and a host of other supplements.
 I researched every remedy I could find and tried every single one.

 I went to six dentists.
 Six.
 Spent nearly $1,500 in consultations alone.
 One suggested I was mouth breathing and recommended a $3,000 sleep study.
 Another quoted me $7,000 for gum grafts.
 A third said the grafts wouldn't hold because of bone loss.
 Six experts.
 Six different answers.
 Not one of them ever asked about my hormones.